 All you have to do is in this article (which is pretty short as you can see!).

-- You have to write an actual letter to the tax office on your payslip or P60.
+- You can write an actual letter to the tax office on your payslip or P60.
 If you can’t find it, ask your employer or ring the HMRC helpline to get it.

-- In the letter you just need to put
+- In the letter/online form you just need to put:

 - your occupation, job title and your employer’s name and address together with dates of your employment for the past four years (if that’s what you’re claiming for)